Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Quark models based on modular symmetry

-We see that this model make use of five real parameters $\alpha_{u1,d}$, $\beta_{t,d}$, $\gamma_{d}$ and two complex parameter $\alpha_{u2}, \gamma_u$ to describe quark masses and CKM matrix.
-If we impose gCP symmetry on this model, $\alpha_{u1}, \gamma_u$ are either positive or negative.
-A good agreement between data and predictions is obtained for the following values of input parameters
+The parameters $\alpha_{u1,d}$, $\beta_{t,d}$, $\gamma_{d}$ can be taken real by field redefinition, $\alpha_{u1}$ and $\gamma_u$ are generically real numbers if we impose gCP symmetry on this model.
+We find that the agreement between predictions and data is optimized for the following values of input parameters

 The quark mass ratios and mixing parameters are determined to be